 Anyone looking for a job on a cruise ship must beware of cruise ship employment scams.
-As the cruise industry is growing, many major cruise lines warn job applicants of fraudulent companies and individuals pretending to be cruise line recruitment partners.
+While the cruise industry is currently on pause, many major cruise lines continue to warn job applicants of fraudulent companies and individuals pretending to be cruise line recruitment partners.
 What are some common cruise employment scams, why do you need to be worried, and how can you avoid being scammed?

 Common Cruise Ship Employment Scams

 There are many different types of cruise ship employment scams that job seekers need be aware of.
 These include false offers of employment, deceitful emails, email phishing, phony online applications, cruise employment databases, resume blasting, foreign work permit scams, request of payment for services, request of payment for a “deposit”, 1-900 number advertisements, and offers of non-required training and courses.

 Getting hired to work on a cruise ship is not a quick process and the cruise job market is very competitive.
 It may be tempting to pay a fee for a service that gets you hired quicker or a “Guaranteed Job Offer”, but beware.
 Scammers are banking on a jobseeker’s sense of urgency.
 The bottom line is that the only way to get hired to work on a cruise ship is to work with an authorized cruise line hiring partner.